Migrating to Microsoft Entra ID

 10. Optional: Customize the appearance of this identity provider's button on the login screen by using the fields on the right-hand side.

-Creating User Mappings for Azure AD
+Creating User Mappings for Entra ID

 Issuetrak uses identity claims to map users to the correct organizations, user templates, locations, departments, and any user account UDFs that are configured.
 This is more constrained than using traditional mappings from AD or AD Federation Services.